StarRocks/starrocks/docs/integrations/IDE_integrations/Dataphin.md

 - **Generate Target Table by One Click**: If you have not created a target table in StarRocks data source, you can automatically obtain the name, type, and remarks of the fields read from the upstream, and generate a table creation statement.
 Click to generate a target table with one click.

 - **CSV import column delimiter**: Use StreamLoad CSV to import.
 You can configure the CSV import column delimiter.
-Default value \t.
+Default value `\t`.
 Do not specify the default value here.
-If the data itself contains \t, you must use other characters as delimiters.
+If the data itself contains `\t`, you must use other characters as delimiters.

 - **CSV import row delimiter**: Use StreamLoad CSV to import.
 You can configure the CSV import row delimiter.
-Default value: \n.
+Default value: `\n`.
 Do not specify the default value here.
-If the data itself contains \n, you must use other characters as delimiters.
+If the data itself contains `\n`, you must use other characters as delimiters.

 - **Parse Solution**: Optional.
 It is some special processing before or after the data is written.
 The preparation statement is executed before the data is written to the StarRocks data source, and the completion Statement is executed after the data is written.